San Fernando Road: Route

 San Fernando Road starts at its intersection with Sierra Highway in the Sylmar neighborhood of Los Angeles.
 It passes through the city of San Fernando before re-entering the city of Los Angeles at the intersection with the Ronald Reagan Freeway (SR 118) in the neighborhood of Pacoima, where it parallels Interstate 5.
 Like Laurel Canyon Boulevard to the west in Sun Valley, it passes through rock quarries and the Hansen Dam Recreation Area, one of the last remaining open spaces in the San Fernando Valley.

 North of Sierra Highway, San Fernando Road becomes The Old Road.
 The Old Road runs parallel to Interstate 5 and serves the Stevenson Ranch, Valencia, and Castaic neighborhoods in the western Santa Clarita Valley.
-It does not pass through the Santa Clarita city limits, as it is west of I-5 for nearly its entire length.
+It only very briefly passes through the Santa Clarita city limits, as it is west of I-5 for nearly its entire length.

 The portion between Sun Valley and the city of Burbank is mostly industrial, with heavy truck traffic through this area.
 San Fernando Road passes next to Bob Hope Airport and through downtown Burbank.
 Upon entering the Burbank city limits, it is signed as San Fernando Boulevard.
 At the intersection with Lincoln Street, there is an interruption in the route due to the reconstruction of the interchange with Interstate 5, with no direct link to the portion of San Fernando Boulevard that runs east of the freeway.
 At the intersection with Cypress Avenue in the Media City Center, there is another brief interruption in the route.
 1st Street and Magnolia Boulevard connect both portions of San Fernando Boulevard.
 The road becomes San Fernando Road again once it enters the city of Glendale, where it serves as a major street for western and southern Glendale.

 From the intersection with the Ventura Freeway (SR 134) to its southern terminus, the street closely follows the Los Angeles River through the Atwater Village, Glassell Park, and Cypress Park neighborhoods.
 North of Figueroa Street, San Fernando Road splits with Avenue 26, and passes under the Arroyo Seco Parkway at the mouth of the Arroyo Seco.
 San Fernando Road ends at the Pasadena Avenue intersection, where it becomes Avenue 20, which ends 5 blocks later at North Main Street, near Downtown Los Angeles.